-Rear ABS (Anti-lock Brake System) OFF indicator CRF300LRA

-Comes on briefly when the ignition switch is turned to the ON position.
+Rear ABS (Anti-lock Brake System) OFF indicator CRF300LA/LDA Comes on briefly when the ignition switch is turned to the ON position.
 Comes on when the ABS function on the rear wheel is turned off.

+Neutral indicator

-N Neutral indicatorComes on when the transmission is in Neutral
+Comes on when the transmission is in Neutral.

-PGM-FI (Programmed Fuel Injection) malfunction indicator lamp (MIL) Comes on briefly when the ignition switch is turned to the ON position with the engine stop switch in the (Run) position.
+Comes on briefly when the ignition switch is turned to the ON position with the engine stop switch in the \bigcirc (Run) position.